notsag-dev/hacking-tools-for-web-developers/README.md

-# Hacking tools for web developers
+# Hacking tools for web engineers

 We, web developers, love to use steady and up-to-date web servers, well-known authentication frameworks, and robust encryption libraries.
 We also issue [Let's encrypt](https://letsencrypt.org/) certificates in order to encrypt our traffic, and leverage cloud private networks with well-thought-out security policies.
 Not even mention the salted hashes for storing passwords, and a lot more besides, and many many more security measures.
 We think our applications are rock solid, as secure as they can be.
 But, are they?